GLOBAL MARKETS-Oil spill leaves commodities spinning, safe-havens shine

 continue to "rebalance" the market.

-better off than its overnight low, but the scars left it 6
+better off than its overnight low, but the scars left it an

 "The whole commodity complex has been affected by this and